Course Descriptions

 Communication in a variety of instructional contexts with focus on introductory courses at the college level.
 Emphasis is placed on the literature, philosophies and theories concerning communication instruction.

 Specific problem areas in communication structures within particular organizations are identified.
-A concentrated examination is made of areas of assessment, diagnosis, prescription, intervention and evaluation of communication problems within the organization.
+A concentrated examination is made of the areas of assessment, diagnosis, prescription, intervention and evaluation of communication problems and the training and development opportunities resulting from those problems within organizations.

 Explores organizations as systems of learning based on productive alternative forms of human communication.
 Theories and tools of dialogue and organizational learning are applied to contemporary workplace practices.